Creative-banda/Game-Center/README.md

 ---

 ### 7. Quick Installation (All-in-One Command)
-Run this single command to install everything in one go:
+This command installs everything in one go.
+However, some dependencies might be missed.
+If possible, copy and paste each command individually and install them one by one for better reliability.
 ```bash
 sudo apt update && sudo apt upgrade -y && \
 sudo apt install python3 -y && sudo python3 -m pip install --upgrade pip && \